 In the event of a water customer's service breaking or needing to be replaced, the customer is responsible for their service from the house to the water main.
 The town is responsible for the water main only.
 When a service is replaced, the water dept. will assist the contractor the homeowner obtains to do the job.
 The water dept. will connect the new service to the water main and install a new shut-off and shut-off box at no charge.
 We urge our customers with old iron pipe services to have them replaced with copper tubing.
 It seems like they always break in the winter months.
 This drives up the cost of repair to the homeowner do to frost, safety issues with plowing, and the availability of blacktop if need be.
 Another step to consider is to have your plumber check the water pressure at the meter.
+High pressure (80 lbs. +) can cause water hammer and damage to plumbing fixtures.

-VOLUME 19, SPRING 2018, P.W.S.I.D. # 1283003 WRITTEN BY MICHAEL P. BUFFONI, WATER SUPT.
+VOLUME 22, SPRING 2021, P.W.S.I.D. # 1283003 WRITTEN BY MICHAEL P. BUFFONI, WATER SUPT..